 Impress your visitors by sending them a branded invitation that enables a touchless check-in.
 An invite with details of your meeting plus directions to your office.

-Vgreet’s integration with Proxyclick upgrade your visitor management techniques with branding invites which represent your company.
+Vgreet visitor management system upgrades your visitor management techniques with branding invites that represent your company.

 Over 30 languages can be chosen for your invites, making your visitors feel comfortable and welcomed in your building.

 Documents can be shared prior to arrival, including health and safety information, wi-fi passwords, contact details and on-location codes of conduct.
 Leaving your visitor completely comfortable with their upcoming meeting, knowing exactly what is expected of them before they arrive.